pravinmishraaws/Linux-for-DevOps-Cloud-and-SRE-Engineers/commands/13_Managing_Groups_in_Linux.md

 # **Managing Groups in Linux**

-Now that we understand the types of groups, let's explore how to **create, modify, and manage groups**.
+Now that we understand user management, let's explore how to **create, modify, and manage groups**.
 As a Cloud engineer, managing groups is essential for **granting the right access to users** and ensuring **secure and efficient collaboration** on Linux servers.

 ---